 Choose the net (network) setting to loop the incoming data from the network back toward the far end.
-This loopback is shown in Figure 1-23.
-It tests some of the local HSU Card circuitry, the local system common cards, the WAN link card, the far-end HSU Card and CPE device, and the WAN link between the two sites.
-The net setting also drops the Data Set Ready (DSR) control signal output on the HSU port.
+This loopback is shown in Figure 1-21.
+It tests some of the local HSU card circuitry, the local system common cards, the WAN link card, the far-end HSU card and CPE device, and the WAN link between the two sites.
+The net setting also drops the DSR control signal output on the HSU port.

-Figure 1-23.
+Figure 1-21.
 Local Network Loopback

 On the HSU-T V11 and HSU-T 530/35 Cards, the same choices above appear if the port Mode is set to dce.
 For a dte port, the choices are dce, local, and off.
-The dce loopback is functionally identical to the dte loopback depicted in Figure 1-22, and the local loopback is the same as the net loopback depicted in Figure 1-23.
+The dce loopback is functionally identical to the dte loopback of Figure 1-20, and the local loopback is the same as the net loopback of Figure 1-21.